What is Smith-Lemli-Opitz Syndrome (SLOS)?

 Abnormal bile flow or production can result in:

-- Poor absorption of vital nutrients.
+- Poor absorption of vital nutrients, which may lead to poor nutrition and growth.

 - Accumulation of toxic materials in the body.